Constraining dark matter interactions mediated by a light scalar with white dwarfs: Conclusion

 \section{Conclusion}

 In this work, we studied a general model for DM interactions with nuclei induced by light mediators.
 We have discussed the DM capture in WDs and have computed the threshold cross-section as a function of the light mediator mass for two choices of DM mass.
 The threshold cross-section $\sigma_{th}$ varies according to the scalar light mediator mass and coupling when $m_\phi<m_\chi$.
 However, when the light mediator mass reaches the DM mass, this dependence disappears, and the threshold cross section becomes constant for all masses $m_\phi>m_\chi$.
+We also observed that when the DM mass is much larger than the light mediator $m_\chi>>m_\phi$, the DM mass dominates in the threshold cross-section expression, and hence it becomes independent of the light mediator mass and only varies accordingly to the DM mass.
+The threshold cross-section is sensitive to the scalar mass in the interval $0.05\, m_\chi<m_\phi<m_\chi$

 Using WDs from the globular cluster M4, we set limits on these interactions accounting for different light mediator masses $m_\phi=1\rm MeV$ and $m_\phi=10\rm MeV$.
 We found that if DM is present in M4, the bounds set by WDs on DM interactions with the nucleus via the exchange of a scalar light mediator are complementary to those given by direct detection experiments.
 Specifically, we can constrain interactions for DM masses in the sub-GeV regime for a wide range of $m_\phi$.